Felienne/LiveSpreadsheets/paper.md

 In this paper we introduce a different approach based on tracking copy-paste actions on formulas and transforming edits on copies ("clones") back to the original.
-So, instead of introducing another level of indirection using abstraction, XanaSheet supports single-point-of-change by allowing users to edit equivalence classes of formulas, all at once.
+So, instead of introducing another level of indirection using abstraction, our technique supports single-point-of-change by allowing users to edit equivalence classes of formulas, all at once.
 In a sense, the abstraction, or user defined function, is there, but it never becomes explicit.
 Nevertheless, this technique eliminates a large class of copy-paste bugs, without at the same time comprimising the direct manipulation of formulas in cells.